Director/Programme Leader/Lead Facilitator/Founder

 Nicole as well as running the extensive charity “Dragon Hall” ensures all financial matters with Inner Armour run smoothly, provides a legal backing and supports the “business end”.

 – UK State School Representitive for Inner Armour

-– Vice-Principal: Passmores Academy
+– Principal: Passmores Academy

 Inner Armour is honoured to have appointed Natalie Christie to our team.
-Natalie is the Vice-Principal of Passmores Academy in Essex that shot to fame with head teacher Vic Goddard in “Educating Essex”.
+Natalie is the Co-Principal of Passmores Academy in Essex that shot to fame with head teacher Vic Goddard in “Educating Essex”.
 Inner Armour conducts regular doctorate research at Passmores and trials new content for the SEPPT (Self Evolving Positive Psychology team) training.
 Natalie advises on policy, content and strategy related to Inner Armour’s mission of equipping 500 schools in 5 years with positive psychology and coaching.

 – UK Non-formal Educational Representitive for Inner Armour